The Desire To Serve.

 The Ability To Perform.

 The Emergency Service Districts Nos.
-1 and 2 originated in August 2019 to provide fire, EMS, fire prevention and investigation services to Reeves County.
+1 and 2 originated in August 2019 to provide fire and EMS services to Reeves County.
 The Districts are a local political subdivision governed by five appointed Commissioners and are primarily funded by property taxes.

 The Districts originated with one personnel member in 2019 and as the Districts were built, personnel consisted of Chief Officers.
 As the Districts continue to grow, more and more personnel are being added.
 The more personnel the District has, the better protection the ESDs’ give to Reeves County.